Ma's Roadhouse

-Ma's Roadhouse is an American reality television series airing on the truTV network.
+Ma's Roadhouse is an American reality television series that aired on the truTV network.
 The series provides an inside look at the Strokers Dallas biker bar located in Texas.
 Rick Fairless is the owner of Strokers Dallas, a Texas motorcycle shop, tattoo parlor and biker bar.
 His greatest asset is his 71-year-old mother, who's also his best, but most outspoken, employee.

 Production and broadcast history

 Ma's Roadhouse premiered on truTV on September 15, 2010.
 The show had 7 episodes during its first season.
 The last episode of the first season was aired on October 27, 2010.